Thomas Wardle: Tom the Cheap

 In early 1956 he sold the Fitzgerald Street shop and rented larger premises on Charles Street.
 After fitting it out himself with a self-service supermarket layout, he soon opened under a red on white sign displaying "Tom the Cheap".
 His business model was essentially discounted trading margins and a no-frills service— he applied a 10% markup as opposed to the standard 25% from his competitors.
 Old and new customers soon flocked to the store, attracted by his shop-wide discounts, which undercut his opposition.

 High turnover returned good profits and soon Wardle embarked on a dramatic and highly successful expansion programme.
-He opened his second store in Wembley in late 1957 and others in Scarborough, Bedford Park, Osborne Park and Mount Lawley in 1958.
-He opened country stores in Geraldton and Kalgoorlie in 1960.
+In late 1957 he opened his second store in Wembley and others in Scarborough, Bedford Park, Osborne Park and Mount Lawley in 1958.
+In 1960, he opened country stores in Geraldton and Kalgoorlie.